Ireland more exposed over imports than exports after Brexit – report

 Ireland is a “substantial outlier” among EU member states in terms of the exposure on imports to Brexit across almost every sector, a new report from the Department of Finance will show.

-The report, due to be published today, concludes that the exposure on the import of goods is even more pronounced than on exports from the UK’s departure from the EU in March 2019.
+The report, due to be published today, raises the prospect of sharp increases in costs for Irish importers.
+It concludes that the exposure on the import of goods is even more pronounced than on exports from the UK’s departure from the EU in March 2019.

 The high impact on imports, points to the potential disruption to supply chains, particularly for the retail, agri-food and pharmaceutical-chemical sectors.